borland1/T962ParametricProfilesDevelopFiles/README.md

 ## Supporting Files, Links, Documentation

 A **DeepWiki** - https://deepwiki.com/UnifiedEngineering/T-962-improvements - has been created for **T-962-improvements** that may help with understanding the existing code structure and organization.
-Here’s a link to the https://deepwiki.com/UnifiedEngineering/T-962-improvements
+Here’s a link to this wiki https://deepwiki.com/UnifiedEngineering/T-962-improvements

 **Arduino Sketch Files** – https://github.com/borland1/T962ParametricProfilesDevelopFiles/tree/main/Arduino - Two Arduino sketches were developed to code the structures of profile parameters, calculating the time/temperature dataset, and read/write parameters for each profile non-volatile storage in **EEPROM**.